veebch/button/README.md

 # Prerequisites

-First of all, clone [kefctl](https://github.com/kraih/kefctl).
+First of all if you're using the KEF example, clone [kefctl](https://github.com/kraih/kefctl).
 This is the perl code that will actually control the speaker by issuing commands over your network.
 Then install [fliclib](https://github.com/50ButtonsEach/fliclib-linux-hci) and start flicd as a service.
 If you're running in a raspberry pi, you need to disable and mask the bluetooth service:

 ```